khrykin/attachments/README.md

   }
 })

-// Then you finally aplly created plugin to your model:
+// Then you finally apply created plugin to your model:

 // Mongoose
 schema.plugin(plugin)